 Last year for 4th of July, I made cute snack bags to take with us to the fireworks.
 Everyone really liked them.
 I’m going to make them again this year (and show you my idea later this week).
 I plan to put these pretzels in our snack bags this year.
 If you want to do something similar, place your white chocolate dipped pretzels into a treat bag, the kind you can put favors in for a birthday party.
 That way the chocolate won’t get knocked off or melt next to the other items you put in your snack bag.

 Tie the bags shut with baker’s twine or ribbon and add a cute tag.
 I made these cute 4th of July tags.
 You can download them, print them, and use them on your pretzels as well.
+The free printable is at the bottom of the post.
 I made them the size that you can use a 1.5″ circle punch to cut out.
 Makes it super easy!

 We have eaten almost all of these pretzels because they are so yummy!
 I know I love the salty and sweet combination and apparently so do my kids.
 I will have to make more for 4th of July.
 Yum!